 This week we’re joined by Ying Deng, known as ADHD Asian Girl across social media.
 I was able to get to know Ying a bit at the recent International ADHD Conference and thought she’d be a great guest for the show.
 Meditation is something that I’ve wanted to discuss on the show for quite a while now, but it also isn’t something I’m super knowledgeable about so it was great to have a chance for this discussion.

-In our conversation today we get into what mindfulness and mediation actually is - and some about what it isn’t, since meditation isn’t exactly something we get an accurate picture of from popular media.
-We talk about some of the reasons that mediation can be beneficial for ADHD as well as some of the strategies to help bring meditation into our lives because ADHD can also make it a hard habit to start.
+In our conversation today we get into what mindfulness and meditation actually is - and some about what it isn’t, since meditation isn’t exactly something we get an accurate picture of from popular media.
+We talk about some of the reasons that meditation can be beneficial for ADHD as well as some of the strategies to help bring meditation into our lives because ADHD can also make it a hard habit to start.

 Be sure to check out all of Ying's Mindfulness Course